britus/VSPDriver/README.md

 ## VSPDriver - Virtual Serial Port Driver

-This is a MacOS DriverKit driver implementation including a installation App suggested by Apple.
+This is a macOS DriverKit driver implementation including a installation App suggested by Apple.

 ### Current development status